devmoran/slsa/docs/use_cases.md

 This approach could protect users of protected repos from malicious tampering without requring all users to do their own policy checks of each image they consume.

+## Checking an artifact’s SLSA level

+## Determining a package's intent

 [Determine how to convey these keys]: https://github.com/slsa-framework/slsa/issues/101
 [in-toto SLSA Provenance]: https://slsa.dev/provenance